nsommer/dotfiles/README.md

 * rbenv init command
 * Some useful aliases
 * A hack to enhance npm by a useful exec command ([Read: npm exec](https://nilssommer.de/articles/8-npm-exec---running-project-specific-binaries))

+The `.ssh/config` file enables macOS keychain access for ssh.

 ### Installing homebrew
 [brew](http://brew.sh) is the open source package manager for macOS.
 Before installing and running brew, the macOS command line developer tools have to be installed.